Novel: Filling the Cracks—Chapter Two

 It was a dreamless sleep.
 When Beth woke up, she lay alone on her bed; Virgie had exhausted herself and left after Beth passed out.
 There was blood on her pillowcase and sheets.
 Beth eased herself onto her back, wincing from the pain from whatever damage Virgie had caused her with the shoe.
 There was more blood where her head pressed against the bed.
 She brushed a hand over her face and found the culprit—a large gash on her forehead right above the bridge of her nose, where Virgie’s first blow had struck her.
 It still oozed blood, though not as much as at first.
 How would she hide that from the teachers at school?

-Beth’s head ached, and she was fuzzy-brained, like when her mother gave her cough syrup when she was sick.
-Due to the blows to the back of her head, she hoped her brain hadn’t been damaged.
-Her brain was one of her only redeeming features.
+Beth’s head ached, leaving her fuzzy-brained, reminiscent of when her mother had given her cough syrup while she was sick.
+After the blows to the back of her head, she hoped her brain hadn’t been damaged, as it was one of her few redeeming features.
 Virgie had told her so.

-Upon first waking, Beth couldn’t remember what had brought on Virgie’s attack.
-It took several minutes of staring up at the popcorn ceiling before memories returned to her.
-She’d gone to Mrs. Nestor and revealed the biggest secret of her life to someone she had believed she could trust.
+Upon waking, Beth couldn’t remember what had caused Virgie’s attack.
+It took several minutes of staring at the popcorn ceiling before the memories returned to her.
+She’d gone to Mrs. Nestor and revealed the biggest secret of her life to someone she believed she could trust.
 That had been a colossal mistake.
 When Mrs. Nestor assured Beth that she’d handle the situation, Beth thought the counselor meant she’d stop the abuse.
-Instead, she’d meant telling Virgie about Beth’s confession, ensuring the girl received one of the worst beatings of her life when she got home.
+Instead, she meant telling Virgie about Beth’s confession, leading to the worst beating of her life when she got home.
 It had been a setup.
 Beth was a fool.

-The worst part was that Gary had been right—instead of helping her and protecting her from her uncle’s abuse, Virgie had chosen to blame Beth and punish her for revealing the truth to a stranger.
-Telling the truth was not only stupid, but it was also dangerous.
+The worst part was that Gary had been right—rather than helping her and protecting her from her uncle’s abuse, Virgie chose to blame Beth and punish her for revealing the truth to a stranger.
+Speaking the truth was not only foolish, but it was also perilous.
 She wouldn’t make that mistake again.

 The house was quiet.
 Beth glanced sideways at the alarm clock on her nightstand.
-It was five-thirty-three.
+It read five-thirty-three.
 She’d been out cold for about two hours, and Virgie had gone to work.
 Gary would arrive in about an hour if he came straight from work.
 Usually, he stopped first at the Coverville Hotel tavern for a couple of hours.
-That was a relief.
-It gave her time to recover and clean herself up.
+That was a relief; it gave her time to recover and clean herself up.

 It hurt to roll off her bed and stand up.
 At first, she swayed on her feet and needed to hold onto the nightstand until the dizziness passed.
-She shuffled from her room to the only bathroom in their tiny bungalow.
-Sounds of laughter from the TV met her coming from the living room.
-Otto still was watching sitcoms.
-Beth hoped he was safe, but she had to look after herself before she checked on him.
+She shuffled from her room to the only bathroom in their tiny bungalow, where sounds of laughter from the TV greeted her from the living room.
+Otto was still watching sitcoms.
+Beth hoped he was safe, but she had to look after herself before checking on him.

-In the bathroom, she surveyed the damage done to her body by the shoe Virgie had wielded like a club.
-Aside from a deep, oozing gash on Beth’s blood-smeared face, bruises were developing.
-A couple were on her face, but most were on her arms, neck, and shoulders.
-A large lump on her head also oozed a little blood into her dark, short hair.
-Virgie kept Beth’s hair cut boyish and short; it was simpler to deal with that way.
-Her hair had a natural curl; the longer it grew, the more care was required to keep it free of tangles and mats.
+In the bathroom, she assessed the damage inflicted upon her body by the shoe Virgie had wielded like a club.
+Apart from a deep, oozing gash on Beth’s blood-smeared face, bruises were forming.
+A couple were on her face, but most appeared on her arms, neck, and shoulders.
+A large lump on her head also leaked a bit of blood into her dark, short hair.
+Virgie kept Beth’s hair cut boyish and short; it was easier to manage that way.
+Her hair had a natural curl; the longer it grew, the more effort was needed to keep it free of tangles and mats.

 Beth splashed lukewarm water on her face over the basin; rusty swirls spiraled down the drain.
 Once the blood had been washed off, she reached into the medicine cabinet and grabbed the small tube of Crazy Glue kept there.
 Gary had taught her how to close cuts that required stitches using Crazy Glue.
 After closing the cut above her nose the best she could, Beth covered it with a Band-Aid.
 There wasn’t much she could do about the cut on the back of her head because it was surrounded by hair.
 It wasn’t bleeding hard, so she figured it would stop soon.
 With a fatalistic shrug, she returned to her bedroom.

-She changed out of her bloodied clothes and put on clean.
+She changed out of her bloodied clothes and put on something clean.
 Beth did her own laundry.
-She had enough experience to know that blood wouldn’t likely come out of her pink cotton t-shirt, but she’d try.
-She took it to the bathroom sink, filled the basin with cold water, and put the t-shirt in it, hoping that soaking for a few hours would keep the stains from setting.
+She had enough experience to know that blood likely wouldn’t come out of her pink cotton t-shirt, but she’d try.
+She took it to the bathroom sink, filled the basin with cold water, and placed the t-shirt in it, hoping that soaking for a few hours would prevent the stains from setting.

-Returning to her bedroom, she changed her sheets, stuffing the stained ones in the hamper.
-She washed her bedding frequently, too, but it didn’t matter if they had blood stains.
-That could always be explained by Beth’s menstrual cycle, which she’d begun having after turning ten.
-Or Gary’s abuse, which Virgie never seemed to notice, anyway.
+Returning to her bedroom, she changed her sheets, stuffing the stained ones into the hamper.
+She washed her bedding frequently too, but it didn’t matter if they had blood stains.
+That could always be explained by Beth’s menstrual cycle, which she’d begun having after turning ten, or by Gary’s abuse, which Virgie never seemed to notice anyway.

-Once she’d cleaned or hidden the blood, she went to the living room to check on Otto.
-He munched on a bag of ketchup-flavored potato chips, watching Hogan’s Heroes.
+After she had cleaned or hidden the blood, she went to the living room to check on Otto.
+He munched on a bag of ketchup-flavored potato chips while watching Hogan’s Heroes.

-Otto didn’t even look at her.
+Otto didn’t even glance at her.
 “Yeah.
-Mom made supper.
+Mom made dinner.
 It’s on the stove.”

 Beth nodded in acknowledgment.
-She wasn’t hungry, but she had to eat.
-She tended to have low blood sugar and needed three good meals daily plus snacks to keep herself from feeling shaky or faint.
-That was sometimes hard to do in their house.
+She wasn’t hungry, but she knew she had to eat.
+She often experienced low blood sugar and required three substantial meals each day, along with snacks, to prevent herself from feeling shaky or faint.
+That was sometimes difficult to manage in their house.

 She went to the kitchen and peeked inside one of the pots.
-Hamburger Gravy with boiled potatoes and canned corn.
+Hamburger gravy with boiled potatoes and canned corn.
 It was typical of Virgie’s idea of cooking—tasteless and quick.
-Beth had taught herself to cook cheap meals that tasted good, but she wasn’t complaining—she didn’t want to cook, so she was glad Virgie had done so before leaving.
+Beth had taught herself to cook inexpensive meals that tasted good, but she wasn’t complaining—she didn’t want to cook, so she was glad Virgie had prepared the food before leaving.
 Serving herself a plate of room-temperature food, Beth returned to the living room to watch the rest of Hogan’s Heroes with Otto while she ate.
-It was one of her favorite programs.
+It was one of her favorite shows.

-Once the show was over, Beth said to her brother, “Do your homework now.”
+After the show ended, Beth told her brother, “Do your homework now.”

 “Don’t feel like it.
 You’re not my boss.”

 Beth didn’t argue with him.
-She was the closest thing to a parent that Otto had, but he didn’t appreciate that fact, and she didn’t have the energy to force him.
+She was the closest thing to a parent that Otto had, but he didn’t appreciate that, and she didn’t have the energy to force him.
 She returned her plate to the kitchen and rinsed it in the sink.
-She’d wash it along with the rest of the dishes, pots, and pans once Uncle Gary had come home and eaten.
-Until then, she found her book bag near the side door where she’d dropped it earlier and took it to her bedroom, where she did her homework while lounging on her bed.
-The room was too small to accommodate a proper desk for her to work at.
+She’d wash it along with the rest of the dishes, pots, and pans once Uncle Gary came home and ate.
+Until then, she found her book bag by the side door where she’d dropped it earlier and took it to her bedroom, where she did her homework while lounging on her bed.
+The room was too small to accommodate a proper desk for her work.

 Gary didn’t make it home until after eight; he went downstairs to his room without eating.
-Beth put the food on the stove into the fridge and washed dishes in the sink—they couldn’t afford a dishwasher, or a microwave, for that matter, like Lisa’s family.
-Beth sighed, drying a dish with a tea towel.
+Beth put the food from the stove into the fridge and washed the dishes in the sink—they couldn’t afford a dishwasher, or a microwave for that matter, like Lisa’s family.
+Beth sighed as she dried a dish with a tea towel.
 What was it like to be a member of Lisa’s family instead of her own?

-She wouldn’t have been beaten with a shoe if she’d lived with Lisa.
+She wouldn’t have been struck with a shoe if she had lived with Lisa.
 That much was certain.

-At nine pm, Beth dragged Otto from the TV to his bedroom before preparing for bed herself.
-She climbed between the clean sheets and prayed to the God they told her about in Sunday School, asking Him to keep Gary in his bedroom that night so she could get a decent night’s sleep.
+At nine p.m., Beth dragged Otto away from the TV and led him to his bedroom before preparing for bed herself.
+She climbed between the fresh sheets and prayed to the God they spoke of in Sunday School, asking Him to keep Gary in his room that night so she could get a decent night’s sleep.

 As Gary violated her body, he muttered in her ear, “Virgie said you told the teacher.
 You little dummy.
 Didn’t I tell you what would happen if you told anybody?
 You’re lucky Virgie already punished you.
 If I’d done it, you wouldn’t be breathing.”

-That night, he used a broomstick to torture her—the consequence of her opening her big mouth.
+That night, he wielded a broomstick to torment her—the consequence of her speaking out of turn.

 #

-Beth walked to school beside Lisa the next day.
-She was quiet and lost in thought, walking ahead of Lisa at one point.
+Beth walked to school with Lisa the next day.
+She was quiet and lost in thought, moving ahead of Lisa at one point.
 That’s when Lisa grabbed her by the arm and spun her around.

 “What?”
 Beth asked, startled.

 “Your pants,” Lisa whispered, pointing to her backside.
 “There’s blood.”
-Lisa cursed.
+She cursed.
 “What’s going on?”

-Beth felt the seat of her faded jeans.
+Beth touched the seat of her faded jeans.
 Sure enough, there was a damp spot.
-She couldn’t go to school with that.
-She turned around and walked back toward home without a word of explanation to Lisa.
+She couldn’t go to school like that.
+She turned and walked back home without a word of explanation to Lisa.
 Her friend followed her.

-“No,” Beth said, wishing she would let it go but knowing she wouldn’t.
+“No,” Beth said, wishing Lisa would let it go but knowing she wouldn’t.
 Lisa grabbed her arm again.

 “You stop!”
-Lisa exclaimed and then lowered her voice.
+Lisa exclaimed, lowering her voice.
 “Why are you bleeding?
-Oh my—what did Gary do to you now?”
+Oh my—what did Gary do to you this time?”

-“Tell me what happened to you,” Lisa insisted; Beth changed and took a maxi-pad from her to prevent further staining.
+“Tell me what happened to you,” Lisa insisted.
+Beth shifted and took a maxi-pad from her to prevent further staining.

 She sat on the edge of Lisa’s bed.
-They were late for school anyway, so she told her best friend everything that had happened the previous day after school.
-Lisa listened with her jaw slack.
+Since they were late for school anyway, she told her best friend everything that had happened the previous day after school.
+Lisa listened with her mouth agape.

-“I have to tell my mom!” she said, taking hold of Beth’s hands.
+“I have to tell my mom!”
+She gripped Beth’s hands.
 “Please let me tell her.
-Mom’ll help you.”
+Mom will help you.”

 Beth shook her head.
 “No. No way.
 I’m not trusting another grown-up again.
-I trusted Mrs. Nestor, and I got punished for it.
-Next time I’ll end up dead.”
+I trusted Mrs. Nestor, and I was punished for it.
+Next time, I might end up dead.”

 “Bethie—”

 “Lisa?”
 Mrs. Jones called from the kitchen.
 “Is that you?
-Why did you come back home?”
+Why are you back home?”
 Her voice grew louder as she approached the bedroom.

 Beth flashed Lisa a look of warning.
 “Not a word.
 You swore!”